Philadelphia Mint: Second building (1833–1901)

 On July 4, 1829, a cornerstone was laid for the building at the intersection of Chestnut and Juniper Streets.
 It was designed by William Strickland.
 The second Philadelphia Mint, the "Grecian Temple", was constructed of white marble with classic Greek-style columns on front and back.
 Measuring 150 ft wide in front by 204 ft deep, it was a huge improvement over the first facility, in space as well as image.
 Opening in January 1833, its production was constrained by the outdated machinery salvaged from the first mint.
-Franklin Peale was sent to Europe to study advanced coinmaking technologies which were brought back and implemented, increasing productivity and quality.
+Franklin Peale was sent to Europe to study advanced coin-making technologies which were brought back and implemented, increasing productivity and quality.

 Sold in 1902, the second mint was quickly demolished.
 The cornerstone buried in 1829 was unearthed and contained a candy jar with a petrified cork stoppering it.
 Inside the jar were three coins, a few newspapers, and a scroll with information on the first mint and the creation of the second.

 The site has been occupied since 1914 by the 19-story Widener Building, 1339 Chestnut Street.